ImageMagick/Usage-Markdown/crop/index.md

 The choice between using '`Over`' and '`Copy`' essentially decides if you want to preserve the transparency in the image or not.

-For example here is the same 'star' image with transparency, but this time the border was added without destroying the images transparency.
+For example, here is the same 'star' image with transparency, but this time the border was added without destroying the image's transparency.

 ~~~
 convert  star.gif  -bordercolor LimeGreen   -compose Copy \